tcassanelli/pyoof/docs/telgeometry/index.rst

 .. note::
     If you are interested in its theoretical derivation send me an email!

-Same as before the OPD function for the Effelsberg telescope is already made, then,
+Same as before the OPD function for the Effelsberg telescope is already made,

 .. plot::
     :include-source: